Devon7925/AID-Scripting/README.md

 	input: function(input){}, //Processes input
 	output: function(output){}, //Processes output
 	context: function(context){}, //Processes context
-	process: function(type){} //Runs on all script activations. type can be "input", "output", or "context" }
+	process: function(type){}, //Runs on all script activations. type can be "input", "output", or "context"
+	settings: [{name:"ex", default:5},{name:"required"}] //settings without a default are required and will throw an error if not included
+}
 ```